 The Port Authority was established by the Winona City Council by resolution on March 18, 1968, under the authority of Chapter 541, Session Laws of the State of Minnesota for 1967.
 The enabling legislation granted the exercise of all powers and duties of Port Authorities in the State of Minnesota to the Winona Port Authority.

 The Port Authority consists of seven members who serve six year terms and are appointed by the Mayor, with approval of Council.
-The Authority is staffed by City Manager Steve Sarvi and Community Development Director Lucy McMartin.
+The Authority is staffed by City Manager Chad Ubl and Director of Community Development Lucy McMartin.

 View more information on the Port Authority Website.

-In addition, specific requirements of legislation related to the Winona Port Authority requires that the City Council approve all matters such as:
+In addition, specific requirements of legislation related to the Port Authority of Winona requires that the City Council approve all matters such as:

 Given the powers it has today, the Port Authority can acquire and improve land for industrial and economic development purposes and prepare attractive financing packages enabling industrial location and expansion.